 This bill would proscribe the content of a Public Works Plan prepared by Caltrans or SANDAG for the Highway 5 North Coast Corridor project.
-Thos provisions include, but are not limited to, public access, restoration projects, environmental mitigation measures, and community enhancements.
+Thos provisions include, but are not limited to, public access, restoration projects, multimodal, environmental mitigation measures, and community enhancements.
 It would also require SANDAG to recommend to Caltrans the "8 plus 4" alternative when reviewing the FEIR for the project, and establish a "safe routes to transit" program.
 It would also require that all bridge and rail lagoon crossings be constructed concurrently to reduce environmental impacts.
 The bill would require that all multimodal projects, as defined, move forward concurrently with each phase of the capacity increasing projects in the coastal zone.
 The bill requires consultation with the Coastal Commission and other stakeholders, and authorizes the Commission to utilize Section 30515 for the North Coast Corridor project.
+Amendments taken 6/29 and in Assembly Natural Resource Committee on 7/4 bring the Commission into full support of the bill.

-Status Senate Appropriations Committee
+Status Assembly Appropriations Committee